CIIRC-ROP/batch-annotation-tool/README.md

 Multi-class annotation is possible.

 - The configuration is written in JSON format, with the comment extension.
-- Content of the `klikatko.json`:

-Example of the configuration file for annotation of two classes:
+Example of the configuration file `klikatko.json` for annotation of two classes:
 ```
 {